Destinations Italy Sardinia

 Arzachena · 20 min from Porto Cervo

-If Barumini is too far south, La Prisgiona is the second-best Nuragic complex on the island and a 20-minute drive from Costa Smeralda.
-Excavated village, central tower, and the giants' tomb at Coddu Vecchju nearby — a megalithic burial site for the same people who built the towers.
+If Barumini is too far south, La Prisgiona is a strong alternative Nuragic complex 20 minutes from Costa Smeralda — excavated village, central tower, and the giants' tomb at Coddu Vecchju nearby (a megalithic burial site for the same people who built the towers).
 The Arzachena Archeological Park combo ticket covers both.
 Worth a morning on a beach week.

 03Free